Greetings friend and Welcome aboard!

 - The K701’s are bass lean.
 It’s there, but it’s light.
 Don’t expect to be blown away by it at all.
 It is nice and textured, but the 650 definitely has more bass overall.
 The 650s are also a lot darker in character, and some say veiled.
 What is the Sennheiser veil?

 - The K701 is more analytical overall (and some say too mechanical), while the HD650 is very warm.
 Some have even said it’s so warm it may lull you to sleep!
 I would say the 650 can still be used for mixing, but it’s definitely not on the neutral side like the 600 or the 701.
 The 650s are more forgiving and relaxed.
 They do better with a wider range of genres.

 - The detail in the treble range with the 701’s is pretty staggering.
 By contrast, the 650’s treble is veiled in comparison, meaning subdued, recessed, or pushed to the rear.

-- Because the K701’s are brighter, they will do better with genres like classic rock as well as modern rock.
-The HD650’s are darker, and work well with stuff like grunge.
+- Because the K701’s are brighter, they will do better with genres like a classic rock as well as modern rock.
+The HD650’s are darker and work well with stuff like grunge.

-- Both have a big soundstage, but the 701’s is extremely wide; some say unnaturally so.
+- Both have a big soundstage, but the 701’s are extremely wide; some say unnaturally so.
 What is Soundstage?